SpudGunMan/meshing-around/README.md

 ```

 ### E-Mail / SMS Settings
-To enable connectivity with SMTP/IMAP.
+To enable connectivity with SMTP allows messages from meshtastic into SMTP.
+The term SMS here is for connection via [carrier email](https://avtech.com/articles/138/list-of-email-to-sms-addresses/)

 ```ini
 [smtp]